DefinitelyTyped/DefinitelyTyped/meteor/README.md

 ##Defining Collections
-In TypeScript, creating global variables is not allowed, and in a Meteor app, creating local variables (using `var <varName>`) limits their scope to the file they are in.
+In TypeScript, creating global variables is not allowed, and in a Meteor app, creating local variables (using `var <varName>`) limits variables' scope to the file.
 However, it is often necessary in a Meteor app to define variables that can be used across files, such as collections.
-In the case of collections, one way to work around this is to wrap each collections within a module, and then make the module globally accessible.
-Here is an example of posts.ts:
+In the case of collections, one way to work around this is to wrap each collection within a module, and then make the module globally accessible.
+Here is an example using posts.ts:

 	module PostsModel {
 	  export var Posts = new Meteor.Collection('posts');